128technology/docs/docs/intro_installation_azure_mist.md

 :::important
 When logging to the Linux instance via SSH make use of the username specified in the "Admin Username" field and the corresponding private key specified in the "Admin Public Key Data" field.
-If a Conductor template of a Private or Hourly image was used, you can login to the application via HTTPs as indicated in the `HTTPSLogin` fields respectively, the username is "admin" and the password is 128Tadmin.
 :::

 #### Azure CLI or PowerShell